retooth2/xenharmlib/doc/quickstart.rst

 however there are ways of hearing the things that you are building.

-You can export xenharmlib objects into various formats and even play a sinewave audio from the console to get a feeling for the sound of scales, chords and single notes.
-Sinewave sounds can be played on Mac, Linux and Windows using the :func:`~xenharmlib.play.play` function:
+You can export xenharmlib objects into various formats and even play a sine wave audio from the console to get a feeling for the sound of scales, chords and single notes.
+Sine wave sounds can be played on Mac, Linux and Windows using the :func:`~xenharmlib.play.play` function:

 .. testcode::